stenglein-lab/remapping_workflow/README.md

 ##### Consensus generation

+Optional consensus sequence generation with [ViralConsensus](https://pubmed.ncbi.nlm.nih.gov/37171896/)

-- generate_consensus_sequences: a boolean to turn on generation of new consensus sequences from mapped reads [default: off].
-If going to be doing consensus generation, there are several related configurable parameters:
+- generate_consensus_sequences: a boolean to turn on generation of new consensus sequences from mapped reads [default: off]
 - mapped_read_cutoff: The maximum number of mapped reads to a reference sequence in order to attempt consensus calling [default: 1]
 - illumina_min_qual: The minimum basecall Q score for a base to contribute to consensus calling [default: 30]
 - illumina_min_depth: The minimum coverage depth at a position to be non-N in consensus sequence [default: 4]
 - illumina_min_freq: The minimum frequency to call a consensus base at a position.
 E.g. 0.5: 50% consensus: plurality base, must be >50% [default: 0.5]

 See [nextflow.config](nextflow.config) for more information.